 Investigate the local legal environment

 - Assess your chances of enforcing your legal rights in case of a dispute.
-Even within the EU and in countries such as the United States and Australia this can be time-consuming and expensive.
+Even in the EU and in countries such as the United States and Australia this can be time-consuming and expensive.

 - Find out about standard commercial practice: for example, payment terms and credit periods.